Oil up on tight supply, Brent crude nears $80 a barrel - Up News Info

 Article content

-NEW YORK — Oil prices gained for a fifth straight day on Monday, with Brent at its highest since October 2018 and heading for $80, as investors fretted about tighter supplies because of rising demand in parts of the world.
+NEW YORK — Oil prices gained on Monday for a fifth straight day, with Brent at its highest since October 2018 and heading for $80, as investors fretted about tighter supplies because of rising demand in parts of the world.

 Goldman Sachs raised by $10 its year-end forecast for Brent crude to $90 per barrel.
 Global supplies have tightened due to the fast recovery of fuel demand from the outbreak of the Delta variant of the coronavirus and Hurricane Ida’s hit to U.S. production.